Garlic comes in ‘softneck’ and ‘hardneck’ varieties.

 Hardneck garlics: include ‘purple stripe’, ‘porcelain’ , ‘italian red’, ‘italian purple’, ‘monaro purple’,’spanish roja’, ‘russian red’ and many more.

 A relative from the onion family is the ‘Giant Russian’, at times referred to as ‘Elephant Garlic’.
-Technically, this distinctive plant is more closely related to the leek..
-It is mild in flavour, and can be roasted whole.
+Technically, this distinctive plant is more closely related to the leek.
+It is mild in flavor, and can be roasted whole.

 Most commonly our customers buy bulbs in 500gm or 1kg boxes.
 Some retailers will sell cloves, and others will provide tied plaits of garlic – an eye-catching addition to your kitchen.

 Be careful when you purchase garlic.
 Look for bulbs that are firm, with tight skins and are not ‘dried-out’.
 Also look for brightness or vibrance in colour.